szeyick/webApplicationArchitectures/SOAP/README.md

 SOAP sits in the **message** layer in the web services stack.
 It is the protocol that is responsible for sending messages between a client and the server.
 It differs from RESTful services as it is its own protocol whereas REST uses HTTP as the protocol (using GET, PUT, DELETE).
 SOAP on the other provides an additional layer of abstraction for messages to be sent.

+SOAP supports both RPC and document style messages.
+By this it means that RPC style message contains the web service method call in the request along with the arguments so it knows exactly which method to call.

+In a document style SOAP message, the message contains only the XML fragement that is forwarded during run-time.
+It is up to the middleware to figure out which method receives the call.

 ## WSDL and SOAP

 The WSDL (Web Services Description Language) defines the interface that exposes the operations (methods) of a particular web service to the outside world.
 It is comprised of **two parts**, the **abstract interface** and the **concrete definition**.
 The concrete definition contains the end points that link directly to the methods that invoke the service.
 The abstraction links to the concrete definition through the **binding** that states which interface operation maps to which concrete operation.

+The abstract definition contains the **message types**, **port types**, **operations**

+The concrete definition contains the **port**, **binding** and **services**.

 The **<binding>** tag that maps the interface to the concrete defintion can also be used to define the style of the message.
-The style of the message can be defined as SOAP, meaning that the operation (method) shall receive a message in the structure of a
+The style of the message can be defined as SOAP, meaning that the operation (method) shall receive a message in the structure of a SOAP message.
-SOAP message.

 The image below illustrates the link between the interface and concrete parts of the WSDL.